Ethics and Malpractice Statement

 Ethical guidelines for journal publication

-The publication of an article in the peer-reviewed journals published by Agribusines Department of Agriculture, Jambi University is process of permanent knowledge improvement.
+The publication of an article in the peer-reviewed journals published by Faculty of Engineering, Universitas Jambi is process of permanent knowledge improvement.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
 It is therefore important to agree upon standards of expected ethical behaviour for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society of society-owned or sponsored journals.

-Agribusines Department of Agriculture, Jambi University takes their duties of guardianship over all stages of publishing extremely seriously and we recognise our ethical and other responsibilities.
+Faculty of Engineering takes their duties of guardianship over all stages of publishing extremely seriously and we recognise our ethical and other responsibilities.

 We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
 In addition, Editorial Board will assist in communications with other journals and/or publishers where this is useful to editors.